LeechCSE/Data-Structure-and-Algorithm/PS/Simulation/README.md

 extra layer of abstraction between probing iterator and the next direction.
 The whole precedure is implemented in iterative version; however, it could be bit simpler in recursive version.

+## BOJ#16234 인구 이동
+#### Overview
+- Givens
+  - N-by-N matrix represents residential areas with the number of population
+  - `L` and `R` indicates the lower and upper bound to open the area border
+- Population movement mechanism
+  - If the difference in the number of population between two adjacent areas is in between `L` and `R`, the border is open for a day
+  - The areas that are connected throught the open border are considered *united*
+  - After border opening process is done, population move starts.
+  - After population movement is done, the population of all *united* areas becomes **(total number of population / the number of areas in the *united* area)**
+  - Close borders and day ends

+It simulates the above mechanism and gives the number of days to complete the population movement.

+#### Trials
+Considering the given matrix as a graph, it finds the connected components with BFS algorithm.
+The connected component is the *united* areas; therefore, the number of nodes in the connected component corresponds the number of areas.
+As there might be many independent connected components, the global `visited` 2D vector is used to exhaust all of them.